-Arctic Cat does not recommend using a pressure washer to clean the radiator core.
+Do not use a pressure washer to clean the radiator core.
 The pressure may bend or flatten the fins causing restricted air flow, and electrical components on the radiator could be damaged.
 Use only a garden hose with spray nozzle at normal tap pressure.